Last Updated on January 19, 2023 by Pinpoint 250

 What is a French Press Coffee Maker?

-French press coffee makers are very popular.
+French press coffee makers are top-rated.
 You may also know them by their other name–Cafetieres.
-French press coffee makers make coffee using a plunger – much like the Aeropress.
+French press coffee makers use a plunger – much like the Aeropress.
 But that’s where the similarities end.

 The carafes or beakers come in glass, plastic, and metal.
 They use a metal filter and do not require a paper filter.
 Depending on the size of the carafe, you can brew between 2-10 cups of coffee.